 Yes, there is a yolk colourant in both products.
 The level of carotenoids in the diet is what makes yolks yellow so adding carotene to the feed can help to support golden egg yolks.
-A natural yolk colourant based on extracts from marigold and paprika is included in the NRM Peck'n'Lay whereas the NRM Chook Tucker includes a nature identical yolk colourant.
+A natural yolk colourant based on extracts from marigold and paprika is included in NRM Peck'n'Lay and NRM Chook Tucker.

-Does NRM Peck'n'Lay and NRM Chook Tucker have enough calcium in it for my laying birds or do I need to feed oyster shell grit too?
+Do NRM Peck'n'Lay and NRM Chook Tucker have enough calcium in it for my laying birds or do I need to feed oyster shell grit too?